 Sometimes, angry patients and dissident doctors and nurses warn of an impending patient revolution, observing that health care is so unsafe, of such poor quality and so expensive for us patients that we are soon going to rise up out of our beds, go to our windows and, in unison, holler, "I'm mad as hell and I'm not going to take it anymore!"

 We'll riot in the streets, crowd the lobbies of hospitals and storm the halls of Congress.
 We will not be ignored.
 And we'll force meaningful change.
-After all, as the 2012 documentary How to Survive a Plague reminds us, the gay community and others mobilized themselves during the AIDS crisis to great effect, with demonstrations, media coverage and pressure on Congress, the Administration and the research establishment.
+After all, as the recent documentary How to Survive a Plague reminds us, the gay community and others mobilized themselves during the AIDS crisis to great effect, with demonstrations, media coverage and pressure on Congress, the Administration and the research establishment.

 The same thing is possible today, right?

-The intense response to the devastation of the human immunodeficiency virus (HIV) by people with AIDS, those at risk for infection, the gay community, friends, family, and health professionals particularly in New York City, spearheaded by ACT UP and the affiliated Treatment Action Group had at least three key characteristics:
+The intense response to the devastation of the Human Immunodeficiency Virus (HIV) by people with AIDS, those at risk for infection, the gay community, friends, family, and health professionals particularly in New York City, spearheaded by ACT UP and the affiliated Treatment Action Group had at least three key characteristics:

 - A keen sense of urgency: For the first decade of the AIDS crisis, there were no interventions that slowed the virus.
 People with AIDS were devoid of hope: It was certain they would die.

 - One disease, one community: AIDS was long-identified in the public's mind as a disease of gay men only, despite early evidence of causal ties to drug abuse and unprotected heterosexual sex.

 - Absence of appropriate health care: The lack of hospital beds available for AIDS patients and the refusal by professionals to care for AIDS patients driven by stigma, fear of contagion, lack of resources and ignorance about the disease left some seriously ill people with no care at all.